Absence of Relativistic Stars in f(T) Gravity: Reference Frame of a Freely Falling Observer

+Thus we, or the freely falling observer, again find that $f(T)$ must be a linear function of $T$.
 Hence we reach the same conclusion as in the previous section.
-Only possible form of $f(T)$ function is the linear one and therefore other than teleparallel equivalent of general relativity no $f(T)$ theory of gravity is possible in the case of spherically symmetric problem.
+Only possible form of $f(T)$ function is the linear one and therefore other than the teleparallel equivalent of general relativity no $f(T)$ theory of gravity is possible in the case of spherically symmetric neutron star problem.